enkidevs/curriculum/go/intro/intro-to-fmt-package/fmt-printf.md

 Unlike the `Println` function, `Printf` does not add a new line character at the end.
 You would have to add the `\n` escape character manually.

 ---
 ## Practice

-The `Printf` function ??? verbs and ??? a new line at the end.
+The `Printf` function ??? verbs and ??? a new line.

 - uses
-- doesn't add
+- doesn't append
 - doesn't use
-- adds
+- appends

 ---
 ## Revision